 Since drawers with neatly folded clothes makes my heart unusually happy, I’m going to walk you through the easiest way to fold baby clothes.
 I’ll also offer you an even easier alternative for organizing baby clothes that I’d seriously consider if I had the space simply given the time it takes to fold clothes (for 7 people).

-How to Fold Baby Clothes Using the KonMari Folding Method
+How to Fold Baby Clothes to Save Space: KonMari Folding Method

 Since discovering the KonMari folding method, I’ve never looked back.
 The Marie Kondo folding method is a no brainer for people living in small spaces, but really, anyone can benefit from it!